 18.02: Submittals, Renewals, Minimum Requirements, Audits and Sanctions for Providers Conducting Learning Objective(s) for all Classes/Types of Licenses

-(a) Providers shall submit for review and approval a written application, on a prescribed form, or other medium acceptable to the Board of State Examiners prior to commencing any advertisement for any objective or course.
+(a) IEP's shall submit for review and approval a written application, on a prescribed form, or other medium acceptable to the Board of State Examiners prior to commencing any advertisement for any objective or course.

 (b) Such submittal of application must include learning objective(s), reference books used, the site location, commencement date, if such learning objectives are taught daily or as an evening program, with the starting and completion date.